service-mocker/service-mocker/docs/README.md

 ## Hello new world

-<p class="tip">Before starting, make sure you are using a develop server (e.g. `webpack-dev-server`) to serve your static assets.
+<p class="warning">Before starting, make sure you are using a develop server (e.g. `webpack-dev-server`) to serve your static assets.
 Assuming we are hosting our app in `http://localhost:3000`:</p>

 A typical mocker includes two parts: `client` and `server`.
 First, let's create a server script named `server.js`: